openxla/stablehlo/docs/spec.md

 ### Semantics

 Performs element-wise min operation on tensors `lhs` and `rhs` and produces a `result` tensor.
-For floating-point element types, it implements the `minimum` operation from the IEEE-754 specification.
-For complex element types, it performs lexicographic comparison on the (real, imaginary) pairs with corner cases TBD.
-For boolean element type, the behavior is same as `and`.
+Depending on the element type, does the following:

+  * For booleans: logical AND.
+  * For integers: integer minimum.
+  * For floats: `minimum` from IEEE-754.
+  * For complex numbers: lexicographic minimum for the `(real, imaginary)` pair.

 ### Inputs